The Nativity Season

 Objectives

-By the end of this Lesson, learners should be able to:- Define St. Romanus as the composer of the Christmas Kontakion
+By the end of this Lesson, learners should be able to:- Define Saint Romanus as the composer of the Kontakion on the Nativity of Christ

 Materials